bella-xia/cs349h-292Y-microassignments-students/hw2-hyperdim-computing/questions.md

 **Q3.** How did you implement the `get_value` query?
 Describe any HD operators and lookups you performed to implement this query.

+I first obtain the encoded row information based on the key specified.
+Then, to find the specified field, I first encode field to its corresponding hypervector.
+I perform unbind operation between the encoded row and the encoded field.
+This should give a hypervector that is close to the value hypervector being previously binded to the field hypervector.
+I then decode the value hypervector by using winner-take-all approach to find the closest string to it.

 **Q4.** How did you implement the `get_matches` query?
 Describe any HD operators and lookups you performed to implement this query.
 Try using lower threshold values.
 How high of a distance threshold can you set before you start seeing false positives in the returned results?

+For get matches, I first encode the field value dict into a row hypervector.
+I then leverage mathces function, which iterates through all row keys and return any key whose row hypervector has a hamming distance to the query hypervector that is smaller than the pre-specified threshold.
+For the first virus-plant query, I started seein false positives in a threshold of 0.43.
+For the second champion query, the false positives appear around a threshold of 0.50.

 -----